 Author Kate McGahan writes every book to bring new perspective and to heal something in the reader.
 When you learn something new you grow, when you grow you heal.
 From Pet Loss to Human Grief, Soulmate Love to Alzheimer's Memoirs, Kate will bring the world of The Misunderstood into your world and your heart.

 Catch a glimpse of Kate's writings through this blog which features excerpts from her books, poetry over the years and responses to various events, current at the time of the writing.

-Letting Go: Try To See It From Another Point of View
+Letting Go: Try to See it From Your Pet's Point of View

 When Kate and I worked for Hospice, we went to visit a family who had an elderly father at home.
 They had an old dog that was sick too.
 Her name was Blanca.
 I looked into Blanca’s eyes and I saw so much sadness there.
 It was more than sadness; I can't come up with an English word for it.

 While Kate talked to the man and his family, I talked with Blanca.
 She told me that she was ready to cross over but that her master had begged her not to leave.
 Her master was asking her to stay, so she was staying.
 A dog is obedient above all else.

 I learned that Blanca felt totally helpless.
 She was tired of living.
 She wanted to be free of her cumbersome body.
 She felt trapped.
 She loved her family but she suffered from a deep and painful longing to return Home.
 Her heavenly Master was calling for her but her earthly master was clinging to her.
 It was painful for her to be pulled in two different directions.
 She knew that I would understand.
 I felt very bad for her.
 I hoped that I would never have to live that way. from Jack McAfghan, Reflections - Chapter 49